Beth-Gg/Grocery-shopping-list/README.md

 ## Features
 ### 1.USER
 A user can
 a.
-Create  :Uusers can create an account and set up their password.
+Create  :Users can create an account and set up their password.
       A User can create a list with list items inside after he/she has signed up

 b.
 Read: Users can see the lists they have  created